simplicity-js/simplicity/README.md

 If you think this sounds promising and you'd want to be a part of it, you are welcome.
-Simplicity is still in its early stages and there's still a lot to be done, features to be built, documentation to write, etc.
+Simplicity is still in its early stages and there's still a lot of work to be done, features to be built, documentation to write, etc.

 Whether you want to contribute or you are just curious and just want to check out the code, you can find the [source code here][source-code].

 Finally, if you find any issues or would like to make a feature request, just create a new [issue here][issues] or pick up an existing issue and help resolve it.
-Every kind of contribution is welcomed.
+Every kind of contribution is welcome.

 ## How Can I Contribute?